FLHS PATRIOT BATTALION JROTC

 Staff Duties:

-S-2 Security: The battalion S-2 assists the battalion commander and the instruction staff in matters pertaining to unit security and enforces the provision of security requirements for the cadet battalion. (i.e.: security for all drill competitions and car wash) S-3 Operations: The battalion S-3 assists the battalion commander in preparation, execution, and all training activities within the cadet battalion.
-Additionally, they keep the battalion commander informed of Patriot Battalion training activities. (i.e.: maintaining training schedules for the battalion and keeping records of all the enlisted cadets’ training records(Inputting cadets' training records in JUMS)
+S-3 Operations: The battalion S-3 assists the Battalion Commander in preparation, execution, and all training activities within the cadet battalion.
+They keep the Battalion Commander informed of Patriot Battalion training activities (i.e: maintaining training schedules for the battalion and keeping records of all the enlisted cadets’ training records (inputting cadets' training records in JUMS)).

-S-7 Special Projects: The battalion S-7 plans, coordinates, and maintains records on special projects as outlined by the cadet battalion commander, battalion executive officer, and instructor staff. (i.e.: winter banquet, military ball, and other special projects)
+S-7 Special Projects: The battalion S-7 plans, coordinates, and maintains records on special projects as outlined by the cadet Battalion Commander, Battalion Executive Officer, and Instructor Staff (i.e: Winter Banquet, Military Ball, and other special projects).

 Army Chain of Command:

-Commander In Chief: Honorable Joseph Robinette Biden Jr
+Commander In Chief: Honorable Donald J. Trump

-Secretary of Defense: Honorable Lloyd J. Austin III
+Secretary of Defense: Honorable Pete Hegseth

-Director of Army JROTC: Colonel Steve M. Smith
+Director of Army JROTC: Colonel Ken Jones

 In-Ranks Inspection Questions

-Basic Knowledge
+Basic Knowledge:

 • What does JROTC stand for?

-JROTC stands for Junior Reserve Officer’s Training Corps.
+JROTC stands for Junior Reserve Officers Training Corps.

 • What does LET stand for?